acbass49/acbass49-data_projects_web/content/about.md

 ---------------------------
 ### Personal Life

-I am a member of the Church of Jesus Christ of Latter-day Saints and I try and give back my church which has blessed my life immensely.
+I am a member of the Church of Jesus Christ of Latter-day Saints and I try and give back to my church which has blessed my life immensely.

 When I am not working on data stuff or at church, I am probably on a walk, reading a book, playing board games/video games, or spending time with family/friends.
 I happily reside in Arlington, VA.